The Frozen Dead: Release

-Theatrical distribution was handled in the U.K. by Warner-Pathé Distributors and in the U.S. by Warner Bros.-Seven Arts.
 For individual home viewing in America, The Frozen Dead was released on DVD by Catcom Home Entertainment in 2003 and on DVD and DVD-R in 2013 by Warner Archive.

-Segments of The Frozen Dead were featured in the U.S. television programme 100 Years of Horror, in a 1996 episode titled 'Mad Doctors'.
+Segments of The Frozen Dead were featured in the US television programme 100 Years of Horror, in a 1996 episode titled 'Mad Doctors'.
 The movie's theatrical trailer is included in two American compilation videos of science-fiction and horror movie trailers: Out of This World Super Shock Show, released by Something Weird Video in October 2007, and Grindhouse Universe, released by Ban 1 Productions in January 2008.
-The film is also 'mentioned' in Vampira and Me, a U.S. video documentary produced by Protagonist and released in 2012.
+The film is also 'mentioned' in Vampira and Me, a US video documentary produced by Protagonist and released in 2012.